 Today’s recipe features a classic Chocolate Chip Cookie Bar base with the simple addition of peanut butter swirled between the layers.
 That creamy peanut flavor couples with the chewy cookie bars makes these extra special!

 - Salted Butter – Typically, I use unsalted butter when I bake to control the saltiness of the finished dessert.
 This is one instance where I find salted butter adds the ideal touch of saltiness to complement the peanut flavor and sweet chocolate.
+(I also use salted butter in my Chocolate Chunk Cookie recipe).

 - Peanut Butter – Make sure to use a traditional creamy peanut butter like Jif or Skippy for this recipe.
 Natural unsweetened peanut butters have a different consistency that won’t work here.